briankoco/varbench/README.md

 The values for ```os_core```, ```socket```, ```core```, and ```hw_thread``` will of course vary based on the characteristics of your architecture and operating system.

+## Varbench methodology

+Varbench is a performance analysis framework to characterize performance variability on a system.

+Varbench programs consist of three logical components: (1) instances, (2) iterations, and (3) kernels.

+Instances can be thought of as "ranks" in MPI terminology.
+Each instance essentially executes the same code as every other instance, but on its own private problem state.

+Iterations are self-explanatory.
+By default a varbench program will execute for 100 iterations.
+After each instance executes an iteration, there is a global MPI Barrier at which point timing information is collected and stored at the root process.

+Kernels constitute the singular workload executing in each instance.
+Varbench currently provides a set of workloads that stress shared resource performance.

+## Data analysis

+Each execution of a varbench kernel generates two files describing the results of the experiment.
+The first is an XML file that gives metadata about the run, including the options you selected, the arguments for the kernel you ran, and other information such as the processor/node topologies.
+The other file is a CSV that gives detailed timing breakdowns for each instance and each iteration.

+A set of programs is available under the vb-stats/vis directory for visualizing experiments.

 ## Authors